Key Takeaways

 Multifunctional Hall Tree

-A hall tree is essentially an all-in-one storage solution that you can place in your living room or bedroom.
+A hall tree is an all-in-one storage solution that’s perfect for your hall or mudroom.
 This hat storage idea is perfect if you have a large enough space to place a hall tree as wide and tall as a cabinet.
-While they do take up a lot of space, they’re also highly
+While they do take up a lot of space, they’re also highly functional and versatile.
+They come with compartments to store shoes, shelves to hold books or decorative items and hooks to hang hats, coats and bags.
+This open storage cabinet can display your items in an organized manner, making it a stylish feature for your hallway.

 Two Prong Hooks